 |Show data labels||Displays individual values on for the data points in the series.|

 These options control the display of the chart axes titles and scales.
+A right Y-axis section appears when you have more than 1 metric in your chart.

 |Show axis title||Shows or hides the axis labels.|